 Dividends.
-The principal source of our liquidity at the parent company level is dividends from Southside Bank.
-Southside Bank is subject to federal and state restrictions on its ability to pay dividends to the Company.
-We must pay essentially all of our operating expenses from funds we receive from Southside Bank.
+The principal source of our liquidity at the parent company level is dividends from the Bank.
+The Bank is subject to federal and state restrictions on its ability to pay dividends to the Company.
+We must pay essentially all of our operating expenses from funds we receive from the Bank.
 Therefore, shareholders may receive dividends from us only to the extent that funds are available after payment of our operating expenses.
-Consistent with its source of strength policy, the Federal Reserve discourages bank holding companies from paying dividends except out of operating earnings and prefers that dividends be paid only if, after the payment, the prospective rate of earnings retention appears consistent with the bank holding company's capital needs, asset quality and overall financial condition.
+Under a Federal Reserve policy adopted in 2009, the board of directors of a bank holding company must consider certain factors to ensure that its dividend level is prudent relative to maintaining a strong financial position, and is not based on overly optimistic earnings scenarios, such as potential events that could affect its ability to pay, while still maintaining a strong financial position.
+As a general matter, the Federal Reserve has indicated that the board of directors of a bank holding company should consult with the Federal Reserve and eliminate, defer or significantly reduce the bank holding company's dividends if: